 Advantages of a box spring

-As you can see, box spring is not any more an essential part of perfect bedding.
+As you can see, a box spring is not any more an essential part of perfect bedding.
 However, it still has advantages that make it definitely useful and considerable when setting up your new sleeping environment.

 - Raise your bed – Box spring is an obvious option to raise the top of your mattress to an ideal height.
 What is this ideal height?
 We will discuss it later on when choosing the perfect box spring for you.